tintinrevient/intelligent-agents/presentation-1/README.md

 Applications of cognitive systems:
 * **Education**: e.g., an assistant that is personalized for each individual student.
-* **Healthcare**: e.g., an assistant to evaluate information about the patient, looking through every medical record in depth, searching for indications that can be the source of their problems
+* **Healthcare**: e.g., an assistant to evaluate information about the patient, looking through every medical record in depth, searching for indications that can be the source of their problems.

+#### Hardware
+**Cognitive computer**: it combines artificial intelligence and machine learning algorithms, in an approach which attempts to reproduce the behaviour of the human brain. e.g., a cognitive computer implemented by using neural networks and deep learning is provided by the IBM company's Watson machine.
+A subsequent development by IBM is the TrueNorth microchip architecture, which is designed to be closer in structure to the human brain than the von Neumann architecture used in conventional computers.

 ### What IBM Watson can do?
 (Usage scenarios)